digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

    nodes.local.start()

-can be used to start all configured local synchronizers and participants.
+can be used to start all configured local sync domains and participants.

 If the node is running with database persistence, it will support the database migration command (``db.migrate``).
 The migrations are performed automatically when the node is started for the first time.